Beds, Built-ins, Other Work

 Richard Jones Furniture

-A Lesson in Sharpening, by Richard Jones © 2012A perennial subject in woodworking magazines and forums is that of sharpening techniques.
+A Lesson in Sharpening. © 2012A perennial subject in woodworking magazines and forums is that of sharpening techniques.
 No other furniture making topic seems to generate so much tedious verbose nit-picking and circular bickering in woodworking forums, along with the publication of innumerable 'sure fire' and 'infallible' methods in blogs, video demonstrations on YouTube, and articles in magazines.
 For some reason most of these espoused methods for getting a sharp edge on a tool seem to take an inordinate amount of time, and require a large array of bits and bobs to do the job-- I sometimes wonder if the process of sharpening is the main objective of the exercise for the people that describe them, rather than the means to working wood effectively.

 Naturally, the subject is of interest because blunt tools aren't much use.
 The opening preamble to many of these articles often cause a wry smile for they bring back memories of my initiation into the 'dark' art.
 Many authors make points about those that struggle at it, and possess a workshop full of dull tools.
 Conversely, it is sometimes said that those that can do the job tend to be fanatical about grits, slurries and bevel angles.

 My experience is that there are really only two types of people when it comes to sharpening: